-To install a Solar Star attic fan, a carpenter will charge $850, which includes the fan, flashing kit and its installation.
-You can buy the fan and kit for $700 and install it yourself, assuming you are comfortable working on the roof and have the carpentry skills and tools to cut a hole in your roof safely and accurately.
+To install a Solar Star attic fan, a contractor will charge $800, which includes the fan, flashing kit and its installation.
+You can buy the fan and kit for $580 and install it yourself, assuming you are comfortable working on the roof and have the carpentry skills and tools to cut a hole in your roof safely and accurately.
 To learn more about the fans, go to www.solatube.com, the manufacturer’s website.

 Don't want to get involved doing this job yourself?
 Click here to get to

 and it will open in a new tab and you’ll have to answer some basic questions about your job followed by contractors in your area.

 Wrapping up, given the average cost to install a solar attic fan you can compare the price of a contractor’s bid with doing it yourself.
 For a local cost input your ZIP Code.

 Improvement and Repair Cost Updated 2020